cseid2001/ssh-honeypot-project/README.md

 This enrichment allows for geographic and behavioral analysis of attacker IPs directly in both Grafana and the Wazuh Dashboard.

 ### **Visualization in Grafana**
 Instead of Kibana, this project uses **Grafana** with the **Elasticsearch plugin** to create real-time dashboards.
+Although Kibana is commonly used with Elasticsearch, I chose Grafana for this project because my team at work is planning to adopt it soon.
+I wanted to get ahead by becoming familiar with the tool, and this project gave me a practical use case to start exploring its capabilities.

 Visualizations include:
 - Successful vs. failed login attempts
 - Top attempted usernames
 - Commands entered by attackers